johanneskastl/ansible-role-OpenWRT_dropbear_authorizedkeys/README.md

 OpenWRT_dropbear_authorizedkeys
 =========

-Put a public SSH key into /etc/dropbear/authorized_keys on a OpenWrt machine
+Put a public SSH key into `/etc/dropbear/authorized_keys` on a OpenWrt machine.

 Requirements
 ------------